Bass Strings

 When dealing with amplifiers, there are many things to remember when purchasing them.
 More wattage doesn’t mean better tone, or even that much more volume.
 Solid state amplifiers generally sound poor at high levels, and usually fall short of tube amplifiers.
 Lastly, don’t be fooled by hybrid amplifiers- they usually are a marketing ploy.
 It is important to go out to a local musician’s shop and test out amplifiers before purchasing them- even if it means ordering on the internet afterwards to get a better deal.

-2 Responses to “Common Amplifier Myths Guitarists Should Know About”
+6 thoughts on “Common Amplifier Myths Guitarists Should Know About”

-Hi nice article - The volume side of things is a common musconception.
+1. Hi nice article – The volume side of things is a common musconception.
 You sure can’t beat a cranked tube amp.

 Leave a Reply